Screening for Group B Streptococcus Bacteria during Pregnancy Saves Lives

 What is GBS?

-The timing for this prenatal test is crucial for planning preventative measures.
-For women who are group B strep carriers, antibiotics given early in the pregnancy are not effective at preventing the transmission during labor.
-This is because Strep B bacteria can reoccur after taking antibiotics as they are part of the natural flora in the gastrointestinal tract.
-From here, it is easy for the bacteria to cause reinfection.
-To adequately prevent reinfection during the time of labor, it is important for all pregnant women to be tested for group B strep between 35 to 37 weeks of pregnancy.
-If a pregnant mother’s swab sample is GBS positive, then intravenous Penicillin, Ampicillin, or Cephalosporin antibiotics are only given during labor until delivery.
-Group B streptococcus (GBS) is a type of bacterial infection that can be found in the vagina or rectum.
-Women who test positive for GBS are considered colonized, which includes 25% of all women.
-As a mother can pass GBS to her baby during delivery, GBS also affects about 1 in every 2,000 babies in the United States.
-Therefore, U.S. Centers for Disease Control (CDC), the American Academy of Pediatrics (AAP), and the American College of Obstetricians and Gynecologists (ACOG) recommend that all pregnant women get a routine GBS screening at 35 to 37 weeks [2].
+Group B Streptococcus (GBS) is a type of bacterial infection that can be found in the vagina or rectum.
+Women who test positive for GBS are considered colonized, and this includes about 25% of all women.
+Because a mother can pass GBS to her baby during delivery, this infection affects approximately 1 in every 2,000 babies in the United States.
+Therefore, the U.S. Centers for Disease Control (CDC), the American Academy of Pediatrics (AAP), and the American College of Obstetricians and Gynecologists (ACOG) all recommend routine GBS screening during pregnancy between 35 to 37 weeks [2].

 Among babies, there are 2 main types of group B strep disease:

-- Early-onset — occurs during the first week of life.
+• Early-onset — occurs during the first week of life.
 Approximately 90% of cases of early-onset disease continue to manifest within the first 24 hours of life.

-- Late-onset — occurs from the first week through three months of life.
+• Late-onset — occurs from the first week through three months of life.

 Testing for isolation and differentiation of Streptococcus agalactiae (GBS) [3]